gamejolt/cli/README.md

 Advanced Options:
 --chunk-size=MB          How big should the chunks the CLI uploads be.
 Defaults to 10.
+--no-resume              Do not resume an existing upload.
+Start over if an upload already exists.
 ```

 1. __Token__ is your "password" to the tool, and can be provided to the tool in 3 ways: